aosabook/500lines/contingent/chapter.rst

 we see that it is actually a little hand wavy and vague: what does it mean to say that
 ``index.rst``, ``api-title``, and ``tutorial.html`` are “tasks?”

-Our intuitive notion of these ideas served when we were constructing consequences graphs by hand, but unfortunately computers are not terribly intuitive, so we'll need to be more precise about what we want.
+Our intuitive notion of these ideas served when we were constructing consequences graphs by hand, but unfortunately computers are not terribly intuitive, so we will need to be more precise about what we want.
 What are tasks?
 How are they defined and executed?
 And how can Contingent know the connections between them?

+In Contingent, tasks are modeled as functions plus arguments.
+The functions define actions that the particular project understands how to perform.
+The arguments provide
-In Contingent, tasks are modeled as functions plus arguments, where the functions define actions the particular project understands how to perform with the arguments providing the specifics: *which* source document should be read, *which* blog title is needed.
+the specifics: *which* source document should be read, *which* blog title is needed.
 As they are running,
 these functions may in turn invoke *other* task functions, passing whatever arguments they need answers for.

-To see how this works we'll continue with our blog building example.
+To see how this works we will actually now implement the documentation builder described at the beginning of the chapter.
 In order to prevent ourselves from wallowing around in a bog of details, for this illustration we will work with simplified input and output document formats.
 Our input documents will consist of a title on the first line, with the remainder of the text forming the body.
-Cross references are simply source file names enclosed in back ticks (`````), which are replaced with the title from the corresponding document in the output.
+Cross references will simply be source file names enclosed in back ticks, which on output are replaced with the title from the corresponding document in the output.

 Here is the content of our example